samuisa/ARP_assignment1/README.md

   <img src="/images/SketchARP.png" alt="Diagramma Architettura Drone" width="600"/>
 </div>

 **MAIN** $\rightarrow$ This process handles initialization, creation of the pipes and the child processes, and waits for the termination of all processes.
+It also initializes the shared PID file used for system monitoring.

 **BLACKBOARD** $\rightarrow$ This process acts as the system's server.
 It uses select() to simultaneously monitor the various pipes connected to the other processes.

 - Initialization: configures the ncurses environment and sends the window dimensions to the other processes (except to the input process).
-- Visualization Update: updates the display of the drone (+), obstacles (O), and targets(T) when it receives their positions from each process.
+- Visualization Update: updates the display of the drone (blue +), obstacles (red O), and targets(green T) when it receives their positions from each process.
 - When the input process sends the character from the user keyboard, Blackboard process forwards it to the drone process, which updates the drone force respecting the position of obstacles and edges.

 **INPUT** $\rightarrow$ This process displays a non-interactive ncurses legend detailing the keys the user can press.
 It captures the user's keystrokes and sends them to the blackboard process.